kinjames/30-days-js/README.md

 I ws also able to finish the basics of javascript again, learnt new tricks since I used three different materials from different tutors to learn the basics.Each teacher had a new trick up on his sleeve to share.

 I learnt most of the string methods, math methods, array properties and array methods.

+I will continue to loops and functions tomorrow and hopefully finish objects too.